terraform-google-modules/terraform-example-shared-services/terraform_cft/README.md

 ## Overview

-This folder comtains a [CFT based implementation](./terraform_cft), that relies on the [Cloud Foundation Toolkit modules](https://github.com/terraform-google-modules).
-This implementation is much more compact and streamlined than the [flat implementation](../terraform_flat), and serves as a real world example of how you can leverage CFT modules to simplify your GCP infrastructure deployments.
+This folder comtains a CFT based implementation of the [shared services architecture](../README.md) that relies on the [Cloud Foundation Toolkit modules](https://github.com/GoogleCloudPlatform/cloud-foundation-toolkit).
+This implementation is much more compact and streamlined than the [flat implementation](../terraform_flat), and serves as a real world example of how you can leverage the [CFT modules](https://github.com/terraform-google-modules) to simplify your GCP infrastructure deployments.

 ## Components